iharsuvorau/twinnims/README.md

 ## Deployment

-To serve the website you need to copy `/public` to your webserver document root folder:
+To publish the website you need to generate HTML with all assets to `/public` folder and copy it to a webserver's document root folder.
+There is a tiny script for this ([Hugo](https://gohugo.io/getting-started/installing/) must be installed), run it:

 ```
-rsync -avz public/ twinnims@twinnims.eu:~/public_html/
+./deploy.sh
 ```

 ## Getting Started